 Before we dive into this post, I invite you to grab a copy of my TRAVEL PLANNER.
 This 16-page PDF guide helps you organize your trip, from what to pack, to preparing a budget and keeping a schedule.

 Let’s start our road trip with some of the historical sites in PA that you may already have on your bucket list.
 These historical destinations are popular with travelers and are visited by thousands every year.

-One of the most popular historical sites in PA is the Gettysburg National Military Park, where a three-day battle was fought in July of 1863.
-The battle resulted in more than 50,000 casualties.
+One of the most popular historical sites in PA is in my hometown of Gettysburg, where a three-day battle was fought in July of 1863.
+The Gettysburg National Military Park. encompasses 6,000 acres and tells the story of the battle that resulted in more than 50,000 casualties.